Computers in Genesis

 The basic unit of storage in a computer is the Byte.
 A byte consists of 8 bits each of which represents a single binary value.
 The most significant bit of a Byte is equal to 27, whereas the least significant bit is equal to 20.
 Here, in just these two numbers, we have a strong allusion to the range of values of the individual bits that make up a Byte.

 It may also be significant here, that 70 is equal to 50 + 20.
-This is because the next two occurrences of appear in Genesis 50 verse 20.
+This is

 The Eights